 The MVP engineer is an expert in this initial phase of a product life cycle.

 Technically, the MVP engineer is a one-stop-shop and does what it takes to build the product: Application development, continuous integration, external integrations, machine learning, smart contract development, etc. The person possesses all competences required to build this initial product that showcases viability.

 Consequently, this also means not attending to a lot of other concerns.
 What concerns these are are unique to the project.
 An example is scaling concerns that are deferred to the point where the product scale is eminent.

 Another one is the architectural elegance, or architectural clarity.
 The point is, that MVPs tend to pivot heavily in the initial phases.
 Investing in the architecture at this points risks imposing the sunk cost fallacy – Nobody likes to throw out a big investment.

 The MVP engineer makes it easy to kill your darlings and retains the project scope at a level where this is easy.

-As an extension to this, the MVP engineer also takes the project into the next phase.
+Should the project reach a validation point where further development is needed then the MVP engineer takes the project into the next phase.
 This is important as knowledge needs to be handed over and a team culture needs to be built around the mission.
-In turn, the MVP engineer will do recruiting and engineering interviews for the roles the team needs.
+Hence, the MVP engineer will do recruiting and engineering interviews, and hire for the new technical roles.
 The engineer will also disseminate knowledge about the tech stack and the project to new participants to ensure the productivity of the team.

 The last thing the MVP engineer does is scoping further development not to leave the product in a vacuum and also recognizing the elements that were previously not attended to, but are important to ensure the success of the product.